 To ride without L plates and avoid the need to take a CBT course again in two years’ time to continue riding on the road, you will need an AM licence, or higher depending on your age.

-If you wish to ride without L plates, carry a pillion passenger, ride on the motorway or avoid the need to retake the CBT every two years, you’ll need to obtain a full license, which includes a theory and practical test.
+If you wish to ride without L plates, carry a pillion passenger, ride on the motorway or avoid the need to retake the CBT every two years, you’ll need to obtain a full licence, which includes a theory and practical test.

 How long does Compulsory Basic Training take?